 There is a good deal of misinformation on the Internet regarding the backup/archival copy exception.
 It is not a “second copy” rule and is often mistakenly cited for the proposition that if you have one lawful copy of a copyrighted work, you are entitled to have a second copy of the copyrighted work even if that second copy is an infringing copy.
 The backup/archival copy exception is a very narrow limitation relating to a copy being made by the rightful owner of an authentic game to ensure he or she has one in the event of damage or destruction of the authentic.
 Therefore, whether you have an authentic game or not, or whether you have possession of a Nintendo ROM for a limited amount of time, i.e. 24 hours, it is illegal to download and play a Nintendo ROM from the Internet.– Nintendo

 Rumours were that you could use it as a “back up”, but that’s not true and it was obvious gamers would use this “back up” to play emulators whenever and wherever they please.
 Nintendo was asked about their thoughts on emulators and ROMS and they had a pretty boring response:

 Distribution of an emulator developed to play illegally copied Nintendo software hurts Nintendo’s goodwill, the millions of dollars invested in research & development and marketing by Nintendo and its licensees.
 Substantial damages are caused to Nintendo and its licensees.
 It is irrelevant whether or not someone profits from the distribution of an emulator.
 The emulator promotes the play of illegal ROMs , NOT authentic games.
 Thus, not only does it not lead to more sales, it has the opposite effect and purpose.– Nintendo

 But no, to play it we must buy it on one of their new handhelds, and we do this anyway!
 We have Pokemon Red on Gameboy, we purchased it on the 3DS and we purchased the new Let’s Go on Switch, so why not allow us to play it on a Pocket Sprite if we’ve already purchased it in the past?

 Even if every YouTuber and website tells you it’s fine and creates content like it’s not a problem, and we are one of them.
 But to be seriously in trouble with Nintendo you’d have to be a distributor of the ROMS, don’t do it.

 For more official information from Nintendo about the Gameboy emulator and ROMS click here.

-A 26 year old fella that’s had a Gameboy addiction ever since he was a child.
-Brandon is the founder of RetroDodo and has a YouTube channel with 150,000 subscribers dedicated to retro gaming products.
+A 29 year old fella that’s had a Gameboy addiction ever since he was a child.
+Brandon is the founder of RetroDodo and created a YouTube channel with 240,000 subscribers dedicated to retro gaming products.
 He now wants to create the No.1 site to showcase the latest retro products from around the globe.